-Independent Auditors' Report on Supplemental Schedule
+Independent Accountants' Report on Supplementary Information

 Our reports on our examinations of the schedules of average daily costs per state inmate appear on pages 3, 9 and 16.
-Our examinations were conducted for the purpose of forming an opinion on the basic schedules taken as a whole.
-The additional information presented on the accompanying Schedule of Considerations for Private Prison Contract Negotiations is presented for purposes of additional analysis.
-This information has not been subjected to the examination procedures applied to the basic schedules, and we express no opinion on it.
+Our examinations were conducted for the purpose of forming an opinion on these schedules.
+The accompanying Schedule of Considerations for Private Prison Contract Negotiations is presented for purposes of additional analysis.
+Such information has not been subjected to the examination procedures applied to the schedules, and, accordingly, we express no opinion on it.